Hierfür ist eine Anmeldung erforderlich. Bitte registrieren Sie sich bei uns oder melden Sie sich mit Ihren Zugangsdaten an.

 This section has been translated automatically.

-From a clinical point of view, a distinction is made between 2 forms whose development is pathogen-dependent:
+From a clinical point of view, a distinction is made between 2 forms, the development of which depends on the pathogen:

-• Superficial or aphlegmatic form (Grey-patch tinea); mostly anthropophilic pathogens, see below Tinea capitis superficialis
+• Superficial or aphlegmatic form (gray-patch tinea); mostly anthropophilic pathogens, see below.
+Tinea capitis superficialis

 • "Black-dot" form of tinea capitis.
-Slightly inflammatory form, hairs broken off at the skin level like stubble (tinea capitis superficialis)
+Less inflammatory form, hairs broken off at skin level like stubble (tinea capitis superficialis)

-• Pityriasis - capillitii-like tinea capitis.
+• Pityriasis -capilliti-like tinea capitis.
 Prominent diffuse scaling of the scalp without signs of inflammation

-• Pustulous tinea capitis with yellowish follicular pustules.
+• Pustular tinea capitis with yellowish follicular pustules.

-For historical reasons, in addition to the infection criterion (superficial or deep tinea), tinea capitis is often divided into:
+For historical reasons, in addition to the infection criterion (superficial or deep tinea), tinea capitis is often classified according to:

 Manifestation